Privacy settings

 Latest News

-Have your say on the Draft Whittington Conservation Area Appraisal and proposed boundary extension
+Draft Heysham Conservation Area Appraisal and proposed boundary extension

-We now wish to obtain the views of those with an interest in the area on the draft Conservation Area Appraisal and proposed conservation boundary change for the Whittington Conservation Area.
+Soon wish to obtain the views of those with an interest in the area on the draft Conservation Area Appraisal and proposed conservation boundary change for the Heysham Conservation Area.
 We would welcome comments from the local community and other interest groups on the content of the conservation area appraisal and the proposed boundary extensions.
-You may wish to provide general comments or respond to the questionnaire.
+You can read all about the Draft Heysham Conservation Area Appraisal and proposed boundary extension & have your say

 Draft Conservation Area Appraisal for the Yealand Conyers and Redmayne Conservation Area